leoycl/casting_practice/README.md

-"# This is an if practice program."
+"# This is a casting practice program."